adam-p/yesterday-i-learned/biology.md

+1. Ecstasy (MDMA) might curb alcoholism.
+User reports that ravers who use MDMA are banned from bars, because they would enter, just to ask for free water.
 1. [Androstadienone](https://en.wikipedia.org/wiki/Androstadienone), substance with possible pheromone-like effects on hetereosexual women and homosexual men, is said to be included in many male fragrances.
 [Androstenol](https://en.wikipedia.org/wiki/Androstenol), another similar chemical, *is* a human pheromone, and is found in truffles.
 1. It is uncommon for the hand crease to [go all the way across the palm](https://en.wikipedia.org/wiki/Single_transverse_palmar_crease).
 Down syndrome patients often have this.
 So palm reading has some reasoning, after all.
 1. Mayflies molt once more after getting functional wings.
 This is unique among insects.
 The shortest-living adult mayflies are the *Dolania americana*, for just five minutes.